 Our board is comprised of a well-rounded group of individuals with a special interest in this area, including mental health professionals, family members of the affected, and dedicated volunteers from our groups who have contributed priceless time to building and maintaining our organization.
 Click on a board member name to read their bio.

 Rebecca Finn, MD, MPH

 Michael McKay, MBA

 Board Member Bios

-David J. Hellerstein, MD has been on the MDSG board since 2009.
-He has a psychiatry and psychopharmacology private practice in New York, and is a research psychiatrist at the New York State Psychiatric Institute, New York, NY, and a Professor of Clinical Psychiatry at Columbia University.
+David J. Hellerstein, MD David J. Hellerstein, MD has been on the MDSG-NY board since 2009.
+He has a psychiatry and psychopharmacology private practice in New York and is a research psychiatrist at the New York State Psychiatric Institute, New York, NY, and a Professor of Clinical Psychiatry at Columbia University.

-He specializes in the treatment of mood and anxiety disorders, and conducts studies on the medication treatment of dysthymia, or low-grade chronic depression at Columbia’s Depression Evaluation Service.
+He specializes in the treatment of mood and anxiety disorders and conducts studies on psychedelic drugs as treatments of depression and other disorders at Columbia’s Depression Evaluation Service.
 He has published many scientific articles on subjects including psychopharmacology, supportive psychotherapy, and behavioral activation therapy.

-Michael McKay, MBA came to MDSG through the Friends and Family Group and has been Treasurer for the last fifteen years and recently assumed some additional duties as unpaid administrator.
-After 40 years as Director of Finance and Administration for several libraries and visual arts non-profit organizations, Michael retired.
-He earned master’s degrees in library science and business administration.
+Michael McKay, MBA came to MDSG-NY through the Friends and Family group and has been the Treasurer for the last 20 years.
+He also assumed some duties of an unpaid administrator and assembles the newsletter.
+After 40 years as Director of Finance and Administration for several libraries and visual arts organizations, Michael retired.
+Michael earned master’s degrees in Library Science and Business Administration.